Rio Bonito do Iguaçu

 Rio Bonito do Iguaçu is a municipality in the state of Paraná in the Southern Region of Brazil.

 History

 Rio Bonito means nice river and Iguaçu in Tupi means big water: y (water) and gûasu (big).

+2025 tornado

+On November 7, 2025, a tornado hit Rio Bonito do Iguaçu, leaving a trail of destruction, six confirmed deaths, and dozens injured.
+The Paraná Environmental Technology and Monitoring System preliminarily classified the tornado as an F3, with winds exceeding 250 km/h.
+Experts from PREVOTS and MetSul Meteorologia rated the tornado as an F4.